LGBTQ literature in New Zealand: Lesbian literature

+Author Katherine Mansfield, born in New Zealand in 1888 was known to have long term relationships with both men and women.
+Her writing has been reinterpreted in recent times through this lens.

 Mid century

-In the mid-20th century, New Zealand writer James Courage rose to prominence in the LGBT community with works that marked a milestone in the representation of the LGBT community in New Zealand literature.
+In the mid-20th century, New Zealand writer James Courage became known LGBT community with works that marked a milestone in the representation of the LGBT community in New Zealand literature.
 Although his best-known novel, The Young Have Secrets from 1954, did not directly address this theme, other works of his dealt more frankly with homosexual desire and relationships between men in a repressive society, such as his 1959 novel A Way of Love, considered the first openly LGBT novel in the country's history.
 However, due to its provocative content, the novel was banned in 1962.

 End of the century

 Gay literature

 The shift in New Zealand's literary disposition toward LGBT issues became most evident with the publications of Frank Sargeson, whose 1972 work A Game of Hide and Seek addressed sexual preferences in a more direct and exaggerated manner, generating controversy and a re-evaluation of his work in new contexts, and the publication of Peter Wells' stories in Dangerous Desires in 1991, which won the Reed Prize for Fiction.
-This volume directly addressed homosexual desire in various subversive situations and styles, contextualized around the issue of AIDS, marking a milestone in New Zealand literature and signaling a shift in the representation of the LGBT community.
+This volume directly addressed homosexual desire in various subversive situations and styles, contextualised around the issue of AIDS, marking a milestone in New Zealand literature and signalling a shift in the representation of the LGBT community.

-The renowned New Zealand writer Witi Ihimaera left a significant mark on LGBT literature in New Zealand in the late 20th and early 21st centuries.
-In 1995, he came out as gay with the semi-biographical novel Nights in the Gardens of Spain, describing it as a show of loyalty to its gay audience.
+The New Zealand writer Witi Ihimaera came out as gay in 1995 with the semi-biographical novel Nights in the Gardens of Spain, describing it as a show of loyalty to its gay audience.
+The Uncle's Story, from 2000, is a novel by Witi Ihimaera that addresses the hostility towards same-sex relationships in Maori society during the 20th century.